Calibration Panel

 Bright grid

-Click to toggle the brightness of the grid display between maximum and medium brightness: This may be helpful when slide illumination levels are high.
+Toggle the brightness of the grid display between maximum and medium brightness (available when Show Grid is enabled).
+This may be helpful when illumination levels are high.

 Fast focus

-• Use controls in the Fast Focus Adjustments dialog box to rapidly move specimens closer to an in-focus position.
+Open the Fast Focus Adjustments window.
+Use the controls to rapidly move the stage in the Z orientation.
+This may be helpful for quickly moving specimens closer to an in-focus position.

 Focusing in the negative direction or down through the tissue moves the stage closer to the objective lens.
 To avoid damaging the objective and/or the specimen, verify that you have adequate clearance before attempting large movements in the negative direction.